Tawhidis007/detecting-facemasks-in-images-with-FasterRCNN-using-Pytorch/README.md

-# Detecting facemasks in images with Faster R-CNN in Pytorch.
+# Detecting facemasks in images with Faster R-CNN using Pytorch.

 An important concept to understand for this project is **Transfer Learning**.
 >  Transfer learning is a machine learning method where we reuse a pre-trained model as the starting point for a model on a new task.
 To put it simply—a model trained on one task is repurposed on a second, related task as an optimization that allows rapid progress when modeling the second task.